|

 Melt the butter with fresh thyme then set aside to allow flavors to mingle.

 Meanwhile, boil the cider vinegar in a small saucepan until reduced to 1 tablespoon.
-Remove from heat and whisk in honey, Worcestershire sauce, and thyme butter.
-Let honey glaze stand until ham has baked.
+Remove it from heat and whisk in honey, Worcestershire sauce, and thyme butter.
+Let the honey glaze stand until the ham has been baked.

 Thyme Honey Glazed Ham